ascribe/onion/test/README.md

 you why.
 Testing single functions in JavaScript is not that hard (if you don't need to interact with the DOM), and can be easily achieved using frameworks like [Mocha](https://mochajs.org/).
-Integration and cross browser testing is, on the other side, a huge [PITA](https://saucelabs.com/selenium/selenium-grid).
+Integration and cross browser testing is, on the other side, a huge PITA.
 Moreover, "browser testing" includes also "mobile browser testing".
-Moreover, the same browser (type and version) can behave in a different way on different operating systems.
+On the top of that the same browser (type and version) can behave in a different way on different operating systems.

 To achieve that you can have your own cluster of machines with different operating systems and browsers or, if you don't want to spend the rest of your life configuring an average of 100 browsers for each different operating system, you can pay someone else to do that.
+Check out [this article](https://saucelabs.com/selenium/selenium-grid) if you want to know why using Selenium Grid is better than a DIY approach.

 We decided to use [saucelabs](https://saucelabs.com/) cloud (they support [over 700 combinations](https://saucelabs.com/platforms/) of operating systems and